ufuayk/Genius-Start-Page/README.md

-> **Chrome extension is coming!** 🚀

-> **Update:**
-> Damn it!
-Chrome wants 5 bucks from me to release the extension, I didn't know that.
-I guess the Firefox add-on is closer than Chrome, guys...
-And yes, this update article was written about an hour after the previous one. 🙄
->
-> Why did I say “guys”?
-I'm the only one who knows about this stupid extension.
-I think I'm going mad. 🤯

 # ✨ Genius Start Page

 Genius Start Page is a browser start page that offers a seemingly **minimal design** with very **complex features** in the background.
 We hope that the project will grow even more with the **community's support** for the script.
 The **GPLv3 License** allows the project to be easily **edited** and **translated**. *Let's develop it together.
 Let's walk together.*